Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Introduction

+One of the defining features of chaotic systems is the presence of a dense set of unstable periodic orbits \cite{guckenheimer1983nonlinear}.
 A central motivation for the present work stems from the numerical discoveries \cite{kawahara2001periodic,viswanath2007recurrent,cvitanovic2010geometry, chandler2013invariant,budanur2017relative,suri2020capturing,yalniz2021coarse, crowley2022turbulence} of unstable periodic orbits in two- and three-dimensional Navier--Stokes simulations.
-These papers illustrated various similarities between the weakly turbulent flows and the periodic orbits and suggested a Markovian description of turbulence as transitions among the neighborhoods of these solutions.
+These papers illustrated various similarities between the weakly turbulent flows and the periodic orbits and suggested a Markovian description of turbulence as transitions among the neighborhoods of these solutions in the state space.
 In addition, several \cite{viswanath2007recurrent, chandler2013invariant,budanur2017relative,crowley2022turbulence} of these papers also reported that the periodic orbits had varying number of unstable dimensions, which can be taken as a numerical evidence for the lack of hyperbolicity \cite{kostelich1997unstable}.
 An important consequence of the absence of hyperbolicity is the breakdown of \emph{shadowing} \cite{dawson1994obstructions}, which implies that the long trajectories arising in Navier--Stokes simulations might not correspond to ``true'' trajectories of the system as they explore the state space regions with different number of unstable directions.
 In light of the above-cited numerical results and their theoretical implications, I believe that reduced-order modeling of high-dimensional chaotic systems such as turbulent flows should not aim to model the system as a whole but rather attempt to produce an ensemble of models each applying to distinct regions of the state space.

 Reduced-order data driven models of high-dimensional systems that are local in the state space can be obtained by performing \emph{clustering} prior to modelling, see \cite{kaiser2014clusterbased,floryan2022datadriven} for examples.
 Both of these studies k-means clustering \cite{lloyd1982least}, which groups states of the system according to their distances (measured in some norm in the state space, typically $L_2$) to one another.
 This approach to the state space partitioning is, however, blind to the dynamics since two nearby trajectories of a nonlinear system can evolve towards very different future states if, for example, they lie at two sides of a basin boundary.
 This can be readily seen in Ref. \cite{kaiser2014clusterbased}'s application to the Lorenz system where the trajectories that evolve towards different ``ears'' of the attractor are grouped into the same cluster.
 In contrast, the standard binary symbolic partition of the Lorenz attractor from which one can accurately estimate fractal properties of the attractor using the periodic orbit theory \cite{cvitanovic1991periodic} encodes the trajectories according to the order in which they visit each ear, see e.g. \cite{eckhardt1994periodic,viswanath2004fractal}.